 LiveText/Blackboard Usage: LiveText and Blackboard will be utilized to collect various artifacts that can represent the student's body of work.
-For example, signature artifacts are major assessments of knowledge, skill, and practice that are grounded in CACREP and best practice standards and are associated with various assessment rubrics and are integrated in LiveText.
+For example, the Key Performance Indicator is a major assessments of knowledge, skill, and practice that is grounded in CACREP and best practice standards and associated with various assessment rubrics and integrated in LiveText.
 The online portfolio is maintained in the student's personal file on the LiveText website.
 There may be a number of artifacts that are appropriate for inclusion-see the instructor for details.